-A special minimum benefit107 was enacted in 1972 for workers who fit a specific category: low earners with long work histories.
-The primary insurance amount (PIA) is based on the average index of monthly earnings (AIME), which is based on the highest 35 years of earnings.
-If a worker had gaps in work history (a lot of zeroes in the AIME calculation), he or she had a lower PIA.
-However, a worker could also have no gaps in work history and consistently have low earnings, and thus still have a lower PIA.
-The special minimum benefit was designed to reward the latter and was paid to a beneficiary if it was higher than his or her original PIA.
-However, the minimum benefit calculation was indexed to prices, rather than wages, and as such has eroded over time.
+A special minimum benefit was enacted in 1972 for workers who fit a specific category: low earners with long work histories.
+105 The primary insurance amount (PIA) is based on a worker's average indexed monthly earnings (AIME), which is based on the highest 35 years of earnings.
+If a worker had gaps in work history (a lot of zeroes in the AIME calculation), he or she would have a lower PIA.
+In another instance, a worker could also have had no gaps in work history yet consistently have had low earnings, and thus would still have a lower PIA.
+The special minimum benefit was designed to protect the low-wage, long-time worker and is paid to a beneficiary if the special minimum benefit is higher than his or her original PIA.
+Unfortunately, the minimum benefit calculation as originally designed was indexed to prices, rather than wages, and as such has eroded over time.

-To restore the special minimum benefit108 for workers with long work histories, Social Security can be expanded by either updating the current minimum benefit109 and indexing it to earnings, so it does not erode again, or by indexing it to the poverty line,110 so that anyone with a long enough work history would always be above the federal poverty line.
-Or, the PIA calculation could include a bonus for long-term, lowwage workers.
-These expansions would help workers who have long careers but are less likely to earn a pension or have a 401(k) in that time.
+To restore the special minimum benefit for workers with long work histories, Social Security can be improved by either updating the current minimum benefit and indexing it to earnings, so that it does not erode again; or by indexing it to the poverty line, so that anyone with a long enough work history would always be above the federal poverty line.
+Or, the PIA calculation could include a bonus for long-term, low-wage workers.
+These expansions would help workers who have long careers and are also less likely to have a pension or 401(k).